 The present document contains a stage 1 like description of the interception information in relation to the process of sending and receiving E-mail.
-The present document also contains a stage 2 like description of when IRI and CC shall be sent, and what information it shall contain.
+The present document also contains a stage 2 like description of when Intercept Related Information (IRI) and Content of Communication (CC) shall be sent, and what information it shall contain.